Graham Reid | | 1 min read

 A notable feature of Alexander's style was that he would throw the listener right into the middle of a narrative as on the heartbreaking Anna ("Anna, you come and and ask me girl, to set you free girl, you say he loves you more than me . . .")

-He did the same on his hit If It's Really Got To Be This Way which Plant covered on the tribute album to Alexander, Adios Amigo, which appeared a year after the writer's death.
+He did the same on his hit If It's Really Got To Be This Way (written with Donny Fritts and Gary Nicholson in '91) which Plant covered on the tribute album to Alexander, Adios Amigo, which appeared a year after the writer's death.

 Plant plays an absolutely straight bat to the lyrics and melody which are merged like a seamless whole.